Butter Injected Smoked Pork Tenderloin

 You can also use a gas grill, griddle or even the broil function on your oven to sear these.

-To sear: When they reach an internal temperature of about 135°F in the thickest part, place them over high heat and let them brown to your liking on all sides.
-Make sure they reach 145°F and call them done.
+To sear: When they reach an internal temperature of about 125°F in the thickest part, place them over high heat and let them brown to your liking on all sides.

 Resting after searing is always a great idea, just tent some foil over the meat for a few minutes while the temperature settles down and the juices redistribute throughout the meat.